Manage Jupyter notebook servers

 You can execute your notebook code cells on a specific Jupyter servers.

-Because the managed server is still retained, you need to explicitly switch to the configured server.
-Click the Jupyter Server widget and select .
+Then to explicitly switch to the configured server, click the Jupyter Server widget and select .

-Execute any code cell to run the server.
+Execute any code cell to run the managed server or to connect to the running configured server.

 If you see the following warning, the kernel of the newly configured server doesn't match your current project interpreter.
 For example, it might have a different set of the installed packages.